 Beacon will become a more integrated part of the user experience in a couple other unique ways we’re not ready to talk about yet, but we’re really excited to share this tool with you.

 When you have a conversation with a customer, context is and always will be the most important factor if you want to deliver a great experience.
 It’s beyond frustrating for customers to have to feed information the company should already know to a support professional before they get help.
+Channels may come and go, but context will never go out of style.

 We invested heavily in context early on with Help Scout.
 In the customer sidebar, you can see things like previous conversations, public information about the person, and data from 50+ third-party apps.
 You can even develop your own custom apps to pipe useful context into the sidebar.